-Asking me to pick the Best SNES Games of all time is like asking me what my favourite type of pasta is.
-The answer normally takes a long time and most people end up drifting off to sleep, but fortunately for you, you can skip out my thinking process and get straight onto the results.
+Asking me to pick the best SNES Games of all time is like asking me what my favourite type of pasta is.
+The answer normally takes a long time and most people end up drifting off to sleep, but fortunately for you, you can skip out my thinking process.

 Some of my best gaming memories are playing on Duck Hunt on the NES using a massive bazooka controller that my Uncle had in his collection.
 I think that’s where my love of Nintendo consoles first started, and since then I’ve owned every single one that they’ve produced.
 GameBoys, N64, Wii’s; you name it and I’ve got it.